Skip to content

 TIP

-The default options of some commands can be changed in the exegol configuration file.
+The default options of some parameters can be changed in the exegol configuration file.

 Global options